motoo-tobbler/sm64ex-coop/README.md

 ✅ (most) DynOS and Lua mods

-✅ Touch controls (buggy)
+✅ Touch controls

 ✅ Fullscreen

-✅ External gamepads (on most devices)
+✅ External gamepads

 What doesn't work:

 ❌ Some Lua mods on some devices

+❌ Crash when "skip intro cutscene" option is used on some devices

 ❌ Inconsistent crashes in Peach's Castle on some devices

-❌ External gamepads on some devices

 ❌ Occasional crash when loading HD texture packs - try restarting app